hdert/hdert.com/README.md

 ---
 title: Home | Hdert's Website
-description: Justin is a first year student studying Computer Science at the University of Canterbury.
+description: Justin is a first year Computer Science student at the University of Canterbury.
 Justin is interested in Python, Linux, and Rust.
 permalink: index.html
 page.title: Home | Hdert's Website
 accordion: